-Things to do today in London is sponsored by Roundhouse.
+Things to do today is sponsored by the Institution of Civil Engineers.

 What we're reading

 - Everything known so far about the Westminster terror attack.

 - Business as usual for defiant Londoners the next day.

 - The Metropolitan Police Federation are raising money for PC Keith Palmer, who tragically lost his life in the attack.

 - The other two victims are US tourist Kurt Cochran and Spanish teacher Aysha Frade.

 - You're not even in our top five worries, Londoners tell extremists.

 Things to do today